lbaitemple/ubuntu-server-bionic-rpi-3-b-plus/README.md

 sudo chmod 666 /dev/i2c-1
 sudo usermod -G i2c $USER
 ```

+If everything wents through successfully, please got to step 3.

 If you do not see the file /dev/i2c-1.
 Please add i2c in configure file
 ```